rimikadhara67/Parallel-Reduction/README.md

 ## Hardware Specifications

 - **GPU**: Tesla T4
-- **Architecture**: The Tesla T4 is based on the Turing architecture which provides significant improvements over older architectures such as the Tesla architecture used in the GE80 GPUs referenced in the original NVIDIA webinar.
+- **Architecture**: The Tesla T4 is based on the Turing architecture which provides significant improvements over older architectures such as the Tesla architecture used in the GeForce 8800 (GE80) GPUs referenced in the original NVIDIA webinar.

 ## Experiment Setup